 About the Virginia Opera

 Organized in 1974 by founding chair Edythe C. Harrison, Virginia Opera was launched with two productions in the Norfolk Center Theater.
 Shortly thereafter, Peter Mark was appointed Artistic Director, a position he held for over 35 years.
 Peter Mark was named Artistic Director Emeritus in 2012.
-Peggy Kriha Miller, appointed President and CEO in 2020, currently leads the company.
+John-Paul Schaefer, Interim General Director and CEO, currently leads the company.
 Adam Turner was appointed Artistic Director in 2018.

 Virginia Opera’s statewide expansion began by producing in Richmond in 1977 with the encouragement of Governor Mills Godwin and Mrs. T. Fleetwood (Anna) Garner.
 Under their leadership, The Richmond Friends of Opera was formed to present Virginia Opera productions annually in the capital city.
 By 1983, the Richmond and Central Virginia Board of Virginia Opera was formed and a Richmond office was opened.
 In November 1992, the Company presented its first mainstage performance at the Center for the Arts at George Mason University in Fairfax.
 This development was hailed as “one of the major local operatic events of the year” by The Washington Post and deemed a special day in music history for the Washington D.C. area by Opera News.